5G-ERA/middleware/docs/Developer/Proposals/RobotHeartbeatIntegration.md

 ## Selection of the Middleware location based on the latency when starting the client (optional)

-When the NetApp client is first initialized it will connect to the CentralApi to recieve the list of available Middlewares.
+When the NetApp client is first initialised it will connect to the CentralApi to recieve the list of available Middlewares.
 NetApp Client will probe all the available Middleware locations and determine the best one, based on the latency.
-Later it will initialize connection with the selected Middleware and begin working as usual.
+Later it will initialise connection with the selected Middleware and begin working as usual.